turingaicloud/quickstart/README.md

 The above picture illustrates TACC job submitting and debugging workflow.

+## Upload SSH public key to TACC administrator
+Before using tcloud SDK, please make sure that you have submitted your public key to TACC.
+You may generate SSH public key according to the [steps](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).

 ## Download/Install tcloud SDK
 - __Download tcloud SDK__ \
 Download the latest tcloud SDK from [tags](https://github.com/turingaicloud/quickstart/tags).